The match report is also available in Bangla and Malayalam

 Afghanistan also had a few chances in the latter half of the second half.
 Their best opportunity of the game came when Hossein Zamani took a shot but Sandhu with his quick reflexes, tipped the ball onto the bar.

-The Blue Tigers saw out Afghanistan’s late opportunities and will now hope Iran win against Tajikistan, which will take them to the third-place game in the CAFA Nations Cup on 8th September.
+The Blue Tigers saw out Afghanistan’s late opportunities and advanced to the third-place playoff of the CAFA Nations Cup 2025 due to a better head-to-head record against Tajikistan.
+The third-place playoff game will take place on 8th September.